 Jensen's sleek soprano playing dances gracefully through each tune with lyrical, uncontrived soulfulness.
 Rather straight-forward interpretations of "You and the Night and the Music" and "Just Friends" have an appealing effect, even after multiple listens.

 We Couldn't Agree More delivers a fresh twist to familiar gems.
 Anschell and Jensen are having way too much fun not to pay attention.

-Bill Anschell: piano; Brett Jensen: soprano saxophone.
+Bill Anschell: piano; Brent Jensen: soprano saxophone.

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, shelter in place and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary effort that will help musicians now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the bottom right video ad).
 Thank you.